1 9 6 9 – 1 9 7 3 (USA)

 From time to time the format of the show changed, and occasional specials such as Celebrity Sale of the Century used television personalities and other celebrities as contestants, playing either for home viewers or charity.

-Some of the programme’s hosts in different countries have included Tony Barber (pictured above with hostess Alyce Platt) (Australia), Joe Garagiola (USA), Jack Kelly (USA), Steve Parr (New Zealand), Nicholas Parsons (UK), Jim Perry (USA), and Glenn Ridge (Australia).
+Some of the programme’s hosts in different countries have included Tony Barber (pictured below with hostess Alyce Platt) (Australia), Joe Garagiola (USA), Jack Kelly (USA), Steve Parr (New Zealand), Nicholas Parsons (UK), Jim Perry (USA), and Glenn Ridge (Australia).